eleehiga/ehiga_School_Portfolio/README.md

 # ehiga_School_Portfolio
-Collection of programs I have made during my time at school
+- Collection of programs I have made during my time at school
+- To see my high school robotics work please go to: https://github.com/ewh1901

 Folders:
 - CPSC121: Intro to C++ programming